 Before we begin with the cultural landscape of Meymand, we need to get to know its background.
 Meymand village is a tangible cultural heritage of Iranians in UNESCO List and one of the earliest human settlements.
-It has retained its cultural, natural and historical structure as one of the world’s most beautiful villages.
-This 12000-year-old village is located among Rafsanjan, Shahr-e Babak, Anar and Sirjan towns in Kerman Province.
+It has retained its cultural, natural, and historical structure as one of the world’s most beautiful villages.
+This 12000-year-old village is located among Rafsanjan, Shahr-e Babak, Anar, and Sirjan towns in Kerman Province.
 It still has quite reliable strongholds.

 Meymand is an ancient rock village enlisted in Iran’s national heritage sites.
 Also, UNESCO has inscribed it as an Iranian tangible cultural heritage.
 When you look more closely at the village, you can see its dazzling fortress, tower, and gorgeous houses dispersed in different directions.
-That is why such cultural landscape has turned into a tourist attraction.
+That is why such a cultural landscape has turned into a tourist attraction.

 Meymand Village Historic Monuments

 The remnants of the ancient inhabitants of this village are:

 - 6000-year-old potteries

 It should be noted that there are several inscriptions in this village.
 However, here is the translation of part of it: